Editor's Note: This post was originally published on June 10, 2018, and updated for accuracy and comprehensiveness.

 - Receiving customer approval and sending invoices on the spot via email

 It’s not a stretch to say the future is now.
-Just a few short years ago, if someone had told you that you could predict the failure of an asset before it fails, or that you could predict that a technician’s habit of arriving late to appointments would cause loss of customers, you might have scoffed.
+Just a few short years ago, if someone had told you that you could predict the failure of an asset before it fails or that you could predict that a technician’s habit of arriving late to appointments would cause a loss of customers, you might have scoffed.
 But making those types of predictions is becoming more common.